RWUBAKWANAYO/Clinic/README.md

 # Clinic Database

->This is a database created for a clinic
+>This is an education project to design clinic database diagram and create database schema based on generated design.

 ## Schema Diagram
 ![](./clinic_diagram.png)